Would you rather have a beautiful website or a website your customers love?

 ActiveCampaign solely focuses on showing you how their software brings the best customer experience possible.

-And if you’re a business owner, you both want to be treated well and want to help your customers in tough times.
+If you’re a business owner, you both want to be treated well and want to help your customers in tough times.

 Everything leads to the big green button and you starting your free trial.